refinedev/refine/documentation/docs/api-references/components/fields/text.md

 ```

 :::tip
 Table columns already render their data as text by default.
-If the rendered data is in text form and its text field won't be customized with any of Ant Design [`<Typography.Text>`](https://ant.design/components/typography/#Typography.Text) props, there isn't any need to use `<TextField>` in a columns render function.
+If the rendered data is in text form and its text field won't be customized with any of Ant Design [`<Typography.Text>`](https://ant.design/components/typography/#Typography.Text) properties, there isn't any need to use `<TextField>` in a column's render function.
 :::

 ```ts title="src/interfaces/index.d.ts"